nunet/device-management-service/types/README.md

 }
 ```

-- `MachineUUID`: This defines the unique identifier for the machine.
+- `types.MachineUUID`: This defines the unique identifier for the machine.

 ```
 type MachineUUID struct {